 Posted by: Onno van Nijf 3 years ago

 We have just received funding for our project Connecting the Greeks: multi-scalar festivals in the Hellenistic world.
 We shall investigate the role of agonistic festivals in the crucial timeframe from the third to the first centuries BC when festivals with athletic and cultural contests flourished as never before.
 This festival explosion was not simply the outcome of the spread of Greek civilization, but it was rather a major contributor to the process of identity creation at local regional and global levels, and to the growing interconnectivity of the Hellenistic world.
 This project aims to subject this multi-scalar festival culture to a rigorous analysis with innovative tools, theories and methods derived from social sciences and digital humanities, including network analysis and agent-based modelling.
 There will be a central role for the connected contests database.
 One focus area will be the development of a mapping tool to display the mobility of athletes and performers between festivals.
 We shall also be recruiting two PhD students starting early 2019 to investigate the festivals and the representation of Hellenistic rulers and ruler cult, and the development of regional festival networks.Share on Twitter Share on Facebook

-- Onno van Nijf
+- Onno van Nijf (9)

 - Onno1 vannijf1 (1)